FourbeFlo/Lambertus/README.md

    More details: [FONDUE-LA-PRINT-16](https://github.com/FoNDUE-HTR/FONDUE-LA-PRINT-16/tree/main).
 Our data is also included in this dataset.

 ### Model Versions:
+Model files and relevant details are stored under `models/`.

 - **[First Model](models/Lambertus_01_best.mlmodel) (20.01.24)**:
   Trained without sufficient data on italic characters and no Greek data.